garden-io/garden/docs/reference/action-types/Deploy/container.md

 [cache](#cache) > [exclude](#cacheexclude) > variables

-Specify the list of variables to ignore when caching this action.
+Specify the list of variables to exclude when caching this action.
 This is particularly useful for the distributed caching where a certain variable might change across environments, but the action should still be cached.